getreu/vial-config-musclememory-totem/firmware/totem_vial.uf2--Building howto.md

    lists a qmk_firmware directory, then it’s still using the regular (non-Vial) QMK install.

-4. Copy the `totem` directory into `./keyboards/`.
+4. Copy the `firmware-src-addto/vial-qmk/keyboards/totem/` directory into
+   `./keyboards/`.

+5. In the file:

+       ./keyboards/totem/keymaps/vial/config.h

+   There is a line similar to:

+       #define VIAL_KEYBOARD_UID {0x80, 0xD7, 0x5F, 0xD9, 0x25, 0x60, 0xAB, 0x3A}

+   This line is auto-generated with the command:

+       python3 util/vial_generate_keyboard_uid.py

+   Run this command and replace the values if the output differs.

-5. `make totem:vial`
+6. `make totem:vial`

-6. The image is generated in `./totem_vial.uf2`
+7. The image is generated in `./totem_vial.uf2`

-7. Flash the same image into both halves.
+8. Flash the same image into both halves.

-8. Connect the keyboard and launch Vial with `sudo Vial`.
+9. Connect the keyboard and launch Vial with `sudo Vial`.
    If your keyboard doesn’t show up after flashing Vial firmware, and you’re on Linux, [you may need to add udev rules.
    ](https://get.vial.today/manual/linux-udev.html).

-9. In Vial upload `the _memory friendly layout`:
+10. Open the Vial application and upload the _muscle memory friendly_ layout:

-        File -> Load saved layout: `vial-musclememory-config-totem1.vil`.
+        File -> Load saved layout:
+        `./vial-config/vial-musclememory-config-totem1.vil`.

 NOTE: this build generates only one firmware image that must be flashed to both halves of your keyboard.
 After flashing connect the right half